[Coronavirus] WHO warning on lockdown mental health

 As more and more people are obliged to remain in home quarantine or isolation with possible or proven coronavirus infection, experts agree that it is important to consider the effects of this pandemic on the mental health of people - while providing psychological support for the general public.

-"It is essential to address the public mental health of people during the following weeks," Hans Kluge siad.
+"It is essential to address the public mental health of people during the following weeks," Kluge said.

 "This is not going to be a sprint, but a marathon," he added, urging countries to prepare their medical services for the mental health of people.